Changes, cancellations and postponements

 - moving and juicing with Michelle - an hour of aerobic and core workout followed by a juicing session to help get your seven a day

 - pilates - strengthens the body evenly, emphasising core strength to improve general fitness and wellbeing

 - yoga - postures to align your body and mind while improving core strength

 - Zumba and Brazilian dance - a fun dance class for all levels

-- chair based exercise - 1-2pm, Wednesdays, Whiston GP Practice, Kingsland Road, E2 8AN.
-Perfect is you have an injury, mobility issues or just wanting some light exercise
+- chair based exercise, 1-2pm, Wednesdays, Whiston GP Practice, Kingsland Road, E2 8AN - perfect if you have an injury, mobility issues or would like some light exercise

 The fitness classes are open to all Hackney residents.
 Please complete a registration form or fill one in at your session.

 One You free cook and eat courses

 Want to eat well but feel limited by budget, inspiration or cooking skills?
 These fun and supportive classes can help inspire you to cook affordable, nutritious food for you or your family.
 Taking place over six weeks the courses cover a range of techniques and recipes, sessions are aimed at adults and families - bring the kids - and end with a sit down meal you prepare.
 Courses are free and booking is essential.